suleymankiroglu/suleymankiroglu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Sociology, University of Colorado, 2029 (expected)
+* Ph.D in Sociology, University of Colorado Boulder, 2029 (expected)
 * M.A. in Near Eastern Studies, New York University, 2023
 * M.A. in Sociology, Marmara University, 2020
 * B.S. in Islamic Studies, Marmara University, 2018